Travel Nurse Licensing Guide

-- Nursing Credentials: We’ll get into credentialing more on this guide, but a copy of your degree, state license information, and any credentials — like your CCRN or ACLS certificates.
+- Nursing Credentials: We’ll get into credentialing more in our travel nurse orientation guide, but a copy of your degree, state license information, and any credentials — like your CCRN or ACLS certificates.

 Safety Reminder: Protect your identifying information with a lock or passcode so no one can easily access it but you.

-It’s 2020, and everything is digital, from your contract to requesting license verification.
+In this day and age, everything is digital, from your contract to requesting license verification.
 You can quickly digitize your documents with a scanner, a PDF-creation app, or by saving a picture of your document as a PDF.
 If you don’t want to use your phone and/or don’t have access to a scanner, your local library should be able to help but expect a small fee.
 Keeping your personal information online or storing it digitally can be nerve-wracking in a world of cyber-insecurity.
-So what do you when you need quick, digital access but want to protect your info?
+So what do you do when you need quick, digital access but want to protect your info?

-- Encrypted USB File: You can keep all your important documents into an encrypted USB file for safe storage.
-Windows 7 and 10 (Enterprise, Ultimate, and Pro versions) have a free encryption tool, but you can always go to your local tech store to help you do this.
+- Encrypted USB File: You can keep all your important documents on an encrypted USB file for safe storage.
+You can always go to your local tech store to help you do this.
 Using this method keeps all your data protected and portable.